Technical-Source/vite-plugin-bruh/README.md

 During dev, vite will automatically and quickly reload the page as `index.html.mjs` and its imports are edited.

-## JSX
+## JSX/TSX

-This plugin automatically includes jsx support for bruh in all other files that vite handles as typically used.
+This plugin automatically includes jsx support for bruh, meaning that you can freely write jsx content in both render files (`x.html.jsx`) and hydrate files (`x.jsx`, what vite typically handles).
-In practice, this just means that you can use JSX and vite-specific tooling in all files except those that touch prerendering the html.

 ## Current Caveats

-Keep in mind that until (if) vite allows dynamic entry points, the `x.html.mjs` files must be be executable by node directly.
-This means no jsx or vite-specific tooling within these files and their imports.

-Also, vite currently needs an explicit array of node core modules that it should allow to passthrough its module graph.
+Vite currently needs an explicit array of node core modules that it should allow to passthrough its module graph.
 You need to specify them in the `external` option, the defaults are just `["fs", "path", "crypto"]` right now.

 If you want to use `import.meta.url`, vite will currently give a (non URL!) absolute path that is "relative" to your vite `root`.